China’s virus pandemic epicenter Wuhan ends 76-day lockdown

 “This day that people have long been looking forward to and it is right to be excited.
 However, this day does not mark the final victory,” the paper said.
 “At this moment, we still need to remind ourselves that as Wuhan is unblocked, we can be pleased, but we must not relax.”

-Tickets for trains out of Wuhan to cities across China already were advertised on electronic billboards, with the first train leaving for Beijing at 6:25 a.m.
-A line designated for passengers headed to the capital already was roped off, while loudspeakers blared announcements about pandemic control measures, such as keeping safe distances and wearing masks.
+Tickets for trains out of Wuhan to cities across China already were advertised on electronic billboards as loudspeakers blared announcements about pandemic control measures, such as keeping safe distances and wearing masks.
+On Wednesday morning, about 100 passengers boarded the first train to depart Hankou station, bound for Jingzhou, another city in Hubei.

 Wuhan is a major center for heavy industry, particularly autos, and while many major plants have restarted production, the small and medium-sized businesses that provide the most employment are still hurting from both a lack of workers and demand.
 Measures are being instituted to get them back on their feet, including 20 billion yuan ($2.8 billion) in preferential loans, according to the city government.